 Before selecting an electric toothbrush for your child, consult with your pediatric dentist or orthodontist.

-If you’d like to discuss your child’s brushing habits with Dr. Laura Adelman or Dr. Rachel Rosen, they are accepting new patients under the age of 12.
+If you’d like to discuss your child’s brushing habits with the best pediatric dentists near Cleveland, Dr. Laura Adelman or Dr. Rachel Rosen are accepting new patients under the age of 16.

-If you’ve been searching for quality dental care near the Solon, Bainbridge, and Aurora areas, we hope you’ll consider giving Great Beginnings Pediatric Dentistry a call.
+If you’ve been searching for the best children’s dentist near the Solon, Hudson, Bainbridge, and Aurora areas, we hope you’ll consider giving Great Beginnings Pediatric Dentistry a call.
+Our pediatric dental practice has a focus on prevention and minimally invasive dentistry.
+We’re one of the few pediatric dental practices in Northeast Ohio using Solea laser dentistry to treat cavities, tongue ties, and lip ties.